-If LP is diagnosed, laboratory testing for liver dysfunction, including hepatitis B and C infections, should be considered.
+If lichen planus is diagnosed, laboratory testing for liver dysfunction, including hepatitis B and C infections, should be considered.

 Many cases resolve without intervention, presumably because the inciting agent is no longer present.
 Recurrence after years may be due to reexposure to the trigger or some change in the triggering mechanism.
 Sometimes treatment of a previously occult infection, such as a dental abscess, results in resolution.

-Vulvovaginal LP may be chronic and refractory to therapy, causing decreased quality of life and vaginal or vulvar scarring.
+Vulvovaginal lichen planus may be chronic and refractory to therapy, causing decreased quality of life and vaginal or vulvar scarring.
 Oral mucosal lesions usually persist for life.

 Asymptomatic lichen planus does not require treatment.
-Drugs suspected of triggering LP should be stopped; it can takes weeks to months after the offending drug has been stopped for the lesions to resolve.
+Drugs suspected of triggering lichen planus should be stopped; it can takes weeks to months after the offending drug has been stopped for the lesions to resolve.

 Few controlled studies have evaluated treatments.
 Options differ by location and extent of disease.
 Most cases of lichen planus on the trunk or extremities can be treated with topical treatments.
 Topical corticosteroids are first-line treatment for most cases of localized disease.
 High-potency ointments or creams (eg, clobetasol, fluocinonide) may be used on the thicker lesions on the extremities; lower-potency drugs (eg, hydrocortisone, desonide) may be used on the face, groin, and axillae.
 As always, courses should be limited to reduce risk of corticosteroid atrophy.
 Potency may be enhanced with use of polyethylene wrapping or flurandrenolide tape.
-Intralesional corticosteroids (triamcinolone acetonide solution diluted with saline to 5 to 10 mg/mL) can be used every 4 wk for hyperkeratotic plaques, scalp lesions, and lesions resistant to other therapies.
+Intralesional corticosteroids (triamcinolone acetonide solution diluted with saline to 5 to 10 mg/mL) can be used every 4 weeks for hyperkeratotic plaques, scalp lesions, and lesions resistant to other therapies.

-Local therapy is impractical for generalized LP; oral drugs or phototherapy is used.
+Local therapy is impractical for generalized lichen planus; oral drugs or phototherapy is used.
 Oral corticosteroids (eg, prednisone 20 mg once a day for 2 to 6 weeks followed by a taper) may be used for severe cases.
 The disease may rebound when therapy ceases; however, long-term systemic corticosteroids should not be used.